brevzin/cpp_proposals/1061_sb_pack/sb-extensions.md

 ## Handling non-dependent packs in the wording

-The strategy the wording takes to handle `sum_non_template` above is to designate `elems` as a _non-dependent pack_ and to state that non-dependent packs are instantiated immediately.
-In that example, `elems` is obviously non-dependent (nothing anywhere is dependent), so we just instantiate the _fold-expression_ immediately.
+The strategy the wording takes to handle is to introduce the concept of an "implicit template region."
+A structured binding pack declaration introduces an implicit template region (if it's not already a templated entity), so that all entities declared within that scope are templated.
+This is important for a bunch of examples that we'll shortly see.
+That implicit template region is instantiated at the end of the region.

-But defining "non-dependent pack" is non-trivial.
-Examples from Richard Smith:
+Example from Richard Smith:

-::: bq
+::: std
 ```cpp
 template<int> struct X { using type = int; };
 template<typename T> void f() {